 Find logical AND

-returns an array containing elements set to either logical 1 (
+a table containing elements set to either logical

 true) if both

-a nonzero element at that same array location.
-Otherwise, the array
+B contain a nonzero element at that same location.
+Otherwise,

 For bit-wise logical AND operations, see